HiveTalk/swarm/README.md

-# Nostr Team Relay Software
+# Swarm: Nostr Team Relay Software

 This is a fork of the bitvora team-relay with modifications.
 This relay software specializes in providing a Nostr relay to a team.
 This guide will help you set up and run the software on a Linux machine.

+Also forked a copy of Front ends for testing use with the swarm blossom relay, bouquet and sakura.
+They are early prototypes so beware when syncing, there might be issues.
+Bouquet is good for bulk syncing, Sakura is good for individual file mirroring.

+WARNING: Swarm server is small, so we might run out of space, also max 100MB uploads

+Please do test it out as proof of concept

 ## Table of Contents